chhuang-one/sqxclib/doc/SqColumn.md

 # SqColumn

 SqColumn derives from [SqEntry](SqEntry.md).
-It defines columns in SQL table and works with SqType.
+It defines columns in database table and works with SqType.

 	SqEntry
 	│